Show All Answers

 Any sign that is placed on public property, such as city and state right-of-ways or easements, or has been attached to a utility pole, road sign, utility equipment cabinets, etc., will be removed by city code enforcement personnel.
 All approved signs must be properly located on private property only.

-All trees that are 6 inches in diameter and measures 4-1/2 feet from the ground are protected in the City of Branson, which means a request must be submit prior to the removal of a tree.
-A field inspection of the tree will be performed to determine if a $50.00 tree deposit is required.
-If a tree of like kind is replanted, the deposit may be refunded.
+All trees that are 6 inches in diameter and measures 4-1/2 feet from the ground are protected in the City of Branson, which means a request must be submitted prior to the removal of a tree.
+This request must be filed on Citizenserve.

 For information on tree pruning and other tree care tips visit the Arbor Day Foundation's website by clicking the link below.
 Arbor Day Foundation